Ongewitter/robots/README.md

 <ul>
   <li>Ruby only, no Rails</li>
   <li>Minimal gem usage (I used rspec for testing, that's it)</li>
-  <li>There is a basic set of safeguards, but breaking the program is still possible.
+  <li>There is a basic set of safeguards, but I assume breaking the program is still possible.
 This is fine as it is a test project.</li>
   <li>Tests are written very WET, because <a href="https://thoughtbot.com/blog/lets-not">Let's not</a></li>
   <li>There are two commented tests which I would use FactoryBot for, but since we're trying to keep gems at a minimum, we chose not to actually implement them.
 For now.</li>
   <li>If wanted, a user could keep adding rovers and moving them around, this is intentional</li>